Drug & Alcohol Withdrawal Information

 Another danger of drug withdrawal is the risk for relapse and subsequent overdose.
 Strong cravings combined with the discomfort of withdrawal can lead to a relapse.2 People who have detoxed from drugs like heroin may not realize that their tolerance to the drug has lowered significantly.
 They may relapse by using the amount of the drug they’re used to and easily overdose because they are no longer equipped to handle a dose of that strength.
 The majority of opioid overdoses happen shortly following detox and withdrawal.6

-How Can I Get Treatment?
+How Can I Get Treatment for Withdrawal?

 Drug and alcohol withdrawal can pose risks for relapse, overdose, medical and psychological complications, and even death.
 Attempting to withdraw on your own can increase the risk for dangerous outcomes, especially when withdrawing from alcohol and other central nervous system depressants.
 Detoxification programs offer the opportunity to go through withdrawal in a safe environment with careful monitoring by professionals.